svifty7/vue-paginate/docs/index.md

 # vue-paginate
-A Vue 3 component to make pagination.
+Vue 3 component to make pagination.
 Fork of [vuejs-paginate](https://github.com/lokyoung/vuejs-paginate).

-Easy to use by providing simple api.
-And you can customize the style of this component by css.
+Easy to use by providing simple api, and you can customize the style of this component by CSS.

 <VuePaginatePreview />